Richard William Beaty

 Richard William Beaty (c.1799–1883) was an Irish music teacher, composer and organist.
 He is now known for Tenderness, a popular hymn tune of the 19th century.

 Life

-He was the son of William Beary, born in Dublin, and was educated at Christ Church Cathedral, Dublin.
+He was the son of William Beaty, born in Dublin, and was educated at Christ Church Cathedral, Dublin.
 He was appointed organist and musical instructor at the Molyneux Asylum for Blind Women, Dublin, around 1824.

 Beaty lived in Blessington Street, Dublin.
 He preached and was organist of the Free Church, Great Charles Street, Dublin from 1828 to 1877.
 His successor as organist was his pupil Richard Harrison.
 He was master of the choristers in Christ Church Cathedral from February 1830, where he had been deputising for the absent Walter Hamerton; he resigned the post in 1872.
 Another of his pupils was the musician Robert Prescott Stewart.
 He died in Dublin, 1883.